-\subsubsection{\rev{Parameter-based shuffling rule inference}}
+\subsubsection{Parameter-based shuffling rule inference}

-\rev{A key point to assure that \name{} operates as intended is to ensure the confidentiality of the shuffling rules from the server.
-However, it is practical to assume that the server would attempt counterattacks to infer this information.
-For instance, the server might try to deduce shuffling rules through neural network parameter analysis.
-As an initial study, we evaluate \name{}'s robustness against such attacks using an advanced adversary employing additional shuffling rule inference techniques.
-In this scenario, the attacker tries to identify a shuffling rule that minimizes the difference of the parameters (i.e., L2-norm) between the shuffled model parameters from the client against the global model.}
+While \name{} targets to maintain shuffling rule confidentiality, it is practical to assume that the server may attempt counterattacks to infer this rule.
+For instance, the server may try to deduce shuffling rules through neural network parameter analysis.
+We evaluate \name{}'s robustness against such attacks using an advanced adversary employing additional shuffling rule inference techniques.
+Here, the attacker attempts to identify a shuffling rule that minimizes the L2-norm difference between clients' shuffled parameters and the global model.

-\rev{To examine this, we used the MNIST dataset with 3-layered MLP models trained over a single update.
-Shuffling was applied only to the input layer, while the order of other layers remained unchanged, representing the simplest and most vulnerable configuration within our setup.
-Figure~\ref{fig:adaptive-attack-1} (a) plots the distribution of average errors (L1-norm) between the inferred and ground truth shuffling rules across 100 clients.
-Note that we use the L1-norm since the shuffling rule can be interpreted as the indices of a given matrix.
-As the plots show, the average error was concentrated near 280, indicating that the index of a given row was located 280 rows off on average.
-This demonstrates the robustness of \name{} against a shuffling rule inference attack issued at the server.
-Figure~\ref {fig:adaptive-attack-1} (b) visualizes the original samples that exhibited bottom-5 LPIPS values (5 most similar attack results) and the inferred samples via an inverting gradient attack with and without the shuffling rule inference.
-As the figure shows, the inferred samples are semantically uninterpretable, demonstrating the robustness of \name{} to adaptive attacks that try to infer the shuffling rule based on model parameters.}
+To examine this, we used the MNIST dataset with a 3-layer MLP trained over a single update.
+Shuffling was applied only to the input layer, representing the simplest and most vulnerable configuration.
+Figure~\ref{fig:adaptive-attack-1} (a) shows the distribution of average error (L1-norm) between the inferred and ground truth shuffling rules across 100 clients.
+As the plots show, the average error is concentrated near 280, meaning that the index of a given row is off by about 280 positions.
+This demonstrates \name{}'s robustness against shuffling rule inference attacks.
+Figure~\ref{fig:adaptive-attack-1} (b) visualizes the original samples with the bottom-5 LPIPS values (i.e., 5 most successful attacks) and the corresponding attack-inferred samples with and without shuffling rule inference.
+As shown, the inferred samples are semantically uninterpretable, further demonstrating \name{}'s robustness against adaptive attacks that attempt to deduce the shuffling rule from model parameters.

-\subsubsection{\rev{Jigsaw puzzle-based shuffling rule inference}}
+\subsubsection{Jigsaw puzzle-based shuffling rule inference}